Charts 9 comes with new chart types and brings back the API to style from Java.

 |There might be small changes for APIs that no longer work between the Highcharts versions used for V8 and V17.|

-If you want to convert your project to use CSS styling, there are a few steps needed to make it work:
+If you want to convert your project to use CSS styling, enable it by setting

 Chart chart = new Chart(); Configuration conf = chart.getConfiguration(); conf.getChart().setStyledMode(true);

-For more detailed instructions, please check the "CSS Styling guide"
+For more detailed instructions, see the "CSS Styling guide"

-If your project does not have any Charts custom theme, then there’s no extra step needed to do.
+If your project doesn’t have any Charts custom theme, then there’s no extra step needed to do.

 In the other hand, if it has custom themes, then they should be